astropy/photutils/docs/photutils/psf_matching.rst

 inputing a `window function
 <https://en.wikipedia.org/wiki/Window_function>`_, which may be a
 function or a callable object.
 In general, the user will need to exercise some care when defining a window function.
+For more information, please see `Aniano et al. 2011`_.

 Photutils provides the following window classes: